metalsoft-io/metalcloud-sdk-go/docs/UpdateNetworkFabricInterconnect.md

 `func (o *UpdateNetworkFabricInterconnect) HasDescription() bool`

 HasDescription returns a boolean if a field has been set.

+### GetBgpConfigurationTemplate

+`func (o *UpdateNetworkFabricInterconnect) GetBgpConfigurationTemplate() string`

+GetBgpConfigurationTemplate returns the BgpConfigurationTemplate field if non-nil, zero value otherwise.

+### GetBgpConfigurationTemplateOk

+`func (o *UpdateNetworkFabricInterconnect) GetBgpConfigurationTemplateOk() (*string, bool)`

+GetBgpConfigurationTemplateOk returns a tuple with the BgpConfigurationTemplate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBgpConfigurationTemplate

+`func (o *UpdateNetworkFabricInterconnect) SetBgpConfigurationTemplate(v string)`

+SetBgpConfigurationTemplate sets BgpConfigurationTemplate field to given value.

+### HasBgpConfigurationTemplate

+`func (o *UpdateNetworkFabricInterconnect) HasBgpConfigurationTemplate() bool`

+HasBgpConfigurationTemplate returns a boolean if a field has been set.

+### GetBgpNeighborTemplate

+`func (o *UpdateNetworkFabricInterconnect) GetBgpNeighborTemplate() string`

+GetBgpNeighborTemplate returns the BgpNeighborTemplate field if non-nil, zero value otherwise.

+### GetBgpNeighborTemplateOk

+`func (o *UpdateNetworkFabricInterconnect) GetBgpNeighborTemplateOk() (*string, bool)`

+GetBgpNeighborTemplateOk returns a tuple with the BgpNeighborTemplate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBgpNeighborTemplate

+`func (o *UpdateNetworkFabricInterconnect) SetBgpNeighborTemplate(v string)`

+SetBgpNeighborTemplate sets BgpNeighborTemplate field to given value.

+### HasBgpNeighborTemplate

+`func (o *UpdateNetworkFabricInterconnect) HasBgpNeighborTemplate() bool`

+HasBgpNeighborTemplate returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)